LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/SIEM_Visulization_Scam_Event/Scam_Event_Visualization.md

 The dashboard will feature several key components: an `event count timeline panel`, a `scam event world heatmap`, `sector-specific line charts` displaying various scam threat types, and a `pop-up information dialog` for in-depth event breakdowns and graphical analysis.

-- Types of Cybersecurity Scams Visualized: `Phishing`, `Ransomware`, `Tech Support Scams`, `Business Email Compromise (BEC)`, `Investment or Charity Scams` and `Cryptocurrency Scams`.
+- **Types of Cybersecurity Scams Visualized**: `Phishing`, `Ransomware`, `Tech Support Scams`, `Business Email Compromise (BEC)`, `Investment or Charity Scams` and `Cryptocurrency Scams`.
-- Critical Infrastructure Sectors Covered: `Government Services`, `InfoComm (Information and Communication)`, `Manufacturing-related Services`, `Energy Services (Utilities, Power)`, `Transportation Services`, `Health and Social Services`, `Security and Emergency Services`, `Banking and Finance`.
+- **Critical Infrastructure Sectors Covered**: `Government Services`, `InfoComm (Information and Communication)`, `Manufacturing-related Services`, `Energy Services (Utilities, Power)`, `Transportation Services`, `Health and Social Services`, `Security and Emergency Services`, `Banking and Finance`.
-- Visualization Methods Applied: `Heatmaps` for geographical representation of incidents, `Bar/Pie Charts` for comparing scam events by type and sector, `Geographic Maps` for scam event locations, `Timeline Graphs` for visualizing trends over time.
+- **Visualization Methods Applied**: `Heatmaps` for geographical representation of incidents, `Bar/Pie Charts` for comparing scam events by type and sector, `Geographic Maps` for scam event locations, `Timeline Graphs` for visualizing trends over time.

 The project is divided into two main sections: **Front-End Web Host** and **Back-End Database Balancer**.

 - **Front-End**: The front-end is powered by an Angular web host that serves the user interface and handles HTTP requests.
 This allows users to interact with the dashboard, view visualizations, and explore the data.
 - **Back-End**: The back-end consists of a GraphQL query system that optimizes data retrieval from the database cluster.
 It efficiently handles multiple user queries by balancing request loads and converting GraphQL queries into native queries, while ensuring user data permissions and access limitations are respected.

 This integrated system will provide a powerful and user-friendly platform to monitor and analyze scam threats, helping to enhance cybersecurity strategies and decision-making for critical infrastructure protection.
+For the plugin demo, please refer to this video: https://youtu.be/Tq6_YjBabhM?si=EqmII7a5HBQpoiTx

 #### Dashboard Main UI View

-The dashboard layout is designed to offer an intuitive and data-driven experience, providing cybersecurity professionals with real-time insights into scam activities and their impact on critical infrastructure A preview of the Dashboard Webpage View is shown below:
+The plug-in dashboard layout is designed to offer an intuitive and data-driven experience, providing cybersecurity professionals with real-time insights into scam activities and their impact on critical infrastructure.
+A preview of the Dashboard Webpage is shown below:

 ![](img/s_03.gif)

+`Figure-01 Scam event analytics dashboard plugin webpage view, version v0.1 (2024)`

 The dashboard consists of five key sections, designed to provide a comprehensive view of scam threat data:

 - **Total Scam Threats Timeline Chart**: Displays the total count of scam events over time, with an adjustable time unit (e.g., daily, weekly, monthly) to allow for flexible time-based analysis.
 - **Scam Threats World Heatmap**: Visualizes the geographic distribution of scam sources (attackers), categorized by country, showing the intensity of scam activities across different regions.
 - **Sector-Specific Scam Timeline Panel**: Compares the historical scam activity targeting different critical infrastructure sectors, with a summary overlay that highlights key trends and sector-specific insights.
-- **Detailed Breakdown Pop-Up**: Provides in-depth analysis of scam events, including country-specific activity, sector targeting, campaign details, and scam types (e.g., **Email Traps**, **Extortion Tactics**, **Tech Support Scams**, **NSFW Phishing Scams**).
+- **Detailed Breakdown Pop-Up**: Provides in-depth analysis of scam events, including country-specific activity, sector targeting, campaign details, and scam types (e.g., `Email Traps`, `Extortion Tactics`, `Tech Support Scams`, `NSFW Phishing Scams`).
 It also includes a scannable timeline chart showing scam events for the most recent month.
 - **Scam Source-Destination Relationship Graph**: Depicts the relationship between scam sources and targeted sectors or subscribers, with a filter function that allows users to rebuild the graph based on scam event count and other criteria.